Alaka-ibr/HR-Capstone-project/README.md

 **Finally**

-  This is the Pictorial visualization of the dashbord which give more details about the whole analysis carried out
+  **This is the Pictorial visualization of the dashbord which give more viuals about the whole analysis carried out **
-# HR Analytics Dashboard

-# HR Analytics Dashboard

-## Dashboard Preview

 ![Dashboard](./dashboard.png)